reslp/reproducibility-workshop/day-2/exercise-1-conda.rst

   [17] munsell_0.5.0    compiler_4.0.5   pkgconfig_2.0.3  colorspace_2.0-3
   [21] tibble_3.1.7

-Isn't this strange?
-It seems like we now have a newer version of ggplot installed directly through R. Let's check which version conda shows as being installed:
+It looks like we now have a newer version of ggplot2 installed directly through R. Let's check which version conda shows as being installed:

 .. code-block:: bash

+   > quit()
    (r-test) $ conda list | grep ggplot2
    r-ggplot2                 3.3.0             r40h6115d3f_1    conda-forge

 Looks like it still shows the version we installed through conda.
 There is something wrong here!
+If we would share our conda environment, it would be different from what we are actually using (inside the R console).

 While this particular example may not be very problematic in a real life scenario, you can see how easy it is to mess up your environment and R set up and loose reproducibility.
 Especially when you only share your conda environment file without the information of how you installed R packages.

 .. admonition:: Exercise